Updated

 The problem: Teams often learn about outages from customers rather than monitoring systems.
 This adds 15-30 minutes to every incident.

-Solutions that work:
+Fixes that work:

 • Implement comprehensive monitoring covering all critical user journeys